 The DataLITE wireless system consists of a USB Dongle attached to a PC along with up to 16 battery operated DataLITE wireless sensors.
 The sensors convert input signals such as joint angle, EMG or force data to their equivalents and then transmit these in real-time to the PC.
 This produces a versatile and expandable design with the greatest possible accuracy, negligible drift and the greatest freedom for the test subject.

-The wireless communications uses a frequency-hoping scheme to minimise the effects of interference and multi-path signal cancellation.
+The wireless communications uses a frequency-hopping scheme to minimise the effects of interference and multi-path signal cancellation.
 A total of 16 frequencies are used; these are evenly spaced from 2.38 GHz to 2.492 GHz.
 The dongle and sensor avoid interferences from other signals by hoping to a new frequency after transmitting or receiving a data packet.